-TERMITE AUTHORITY HUB
+ARIZONA TERMITE AUTHORITY HUB

 Subterranean & Drywood guidance

-Termites rarely “announce themselves.”
-Most homeowners notice damage, not the colony.
+Common termite signs that usually trigger a termite inspection.
 Before choosing treatment, review our Arizona termite inspection process to confirm activity and identify pressure zones correctly.

 • Mud tubes along foundations, stem walls, garage edges, or block walls